richardvlas/bootstrapping-microservices/README.md

-# Chapter-3
+# Chapter-5

-Code and examples for Chapter 3 of [Bootstrapping Microservices](https://www.bootstrapping-microservices.com).
+Code and examples for Chapter 5 of [Bootstrapping Microservices](https://www.bootstrapping-microservices.com).

-In chapter 3 you learn how to build and publish your first microservice using Docker.
+In chapter 5 you learn how to make microservices communicate with direct and indirect messages and how to get whole application "live reload" working.

 Please see README in each sub-directory for instructions on starting the particular example.